 No oral evidence was given, which is not unusual in these cases.
 In delivering Judgement on 10th February 2017, the High Court judge decided that whilst there was clearly a wrongful removal of the child from Poland to Ireland, the child was now “well settled” within Ireland, and should remain here.

 One of the key factors behind the Judge’s decision in this case was the unexplained inaction and delay on the father’s part in bringing proceedings for such a long time, highlighting the need for immediate and firm action in the event of “child abduction”.

 In terms of drawing lessons from this judgment, it appears to indicate that a parent should:

 - maintain the momentum of those proceedings, and

 - avoid any periods of delay as the case progresses.

 In any case of actual or anticipated Child Abduction, urgent and swift legal advice should be obtained, and action taken without delay.

-If you have any enquiries about child abduction or fear your child is in danger of abduction, please call Deirdre Burke on 01 637 6200 or email her at email@example.com
+If you have any enquiries about child abduction or fear your child is in danger of abduction, please call Alan Finnerty on 01 637 6200 Or you can email him at email@example.com.